caravelo/beercruit/README.md

 Q: Is this recruiting?

-A: Not explicitly since not everyone is actively job seeking but it’s a wonderful opportunity to get to know each other and potentially become coworkers at some point.
+A: Not explicitly, since not everyone is actively job seeking but it’s a wonderful opportunity to get to know each other and potentially become coworkers at some point.

 Q: Are we going to code?